What happen to the responsive search flow when we design a feature to search in the item description?

 - The user lands on a listing page with some items to scan;

-- At the top of the list we display a message about the number of results and a check button to extend the keyword search in description;
+- At the top of the list, we display a message about the number of results and a check button to extend the keyword search in the description;

 - The page is refreshing and is delivering the new listing page with extra items;

-- We’re overloading the user with a new task;
+- We are not overloading the user with a new task;

 - The user effort is not more focused to scan the list;

-At the end we decided to deliver the solution for the scenario #2 because;
+In the end, we decided to deliver the solution for scenario #2 because;

-- this solution is more close to the current methodology that we’re using to display form controls (ex. dropdowns, text fields, radio buttons etc);
+- this solution is closer to the current methodology to display form controls (ex., dropdowns, text fields, radio buttons, etc.);

-- putting this control sticky to the top of the page make easy for the user to perform the task;
+- putting this control sticky to the top of the page makes it easy for the user to perform additional search loops

-- we’re confident that there’s no extra effort for the learning curve;
+- we’re we’re-dent there is no extra effort for the learning curve;

 It’s going to be ending of mine day, except before